Smoothness and Poisson structures of Bridgeland moduli spaces on Poisson surfaces: Introduction

 On the other hand, instead of coherent sheaves, one may consider moduli spaces of objects in D$^b(X)$, the bounded derived category of coherent sheaves on the surface $X$.
 These moduli spaces attract much attention recent years, mainly based on the development of Bridgeland stability conditions.
 Among many applications, these moduli spaces provide interesting birational models of moduli spaces of sheaves.
 Generalizing Mukai's result, Inaba \cite{In} proved that when $X$ is an abelian or a projective K3 surface, the moduli space of objects $E$ in D$^b(X)$ satisfying Ext$^{-1}(E, E) = 0$ and Hom$(E, E) =\mathbb C$ is smooth and can be equipped with a symplectic structure, hence a holomorphic symplectic manifold.

 In this paper we provide a unified generalization of these two directions.

-\begin{theorem*}[Theorem \ref{thm:smoothness} and \ref{thm:poissonclosure}] For a smooth projective surface $X$ equipped with a Poisson structure $s \in H^0(X, -K_X)$, the moduli space of stable objects\footnote{Strictly speaking, we only consider the Bridgeland stability condition given by the tilting construction, whose kernel of the central charge satisfies the Bogomolov inequality.
+\begin{theorem*}[Theorem \ref{thm:smoothness} and \ref{thm:poissonclosure}] For a smooth projective surface $X$ equipped with a Poisson structure $s \in H^0(X, -K_X)$, the moduli space of stable objects\footnote{Strictly speaking, we only consider the Bridgeland stability condition given by the tilting construction with respect to a polarization $H$ parallel to $K_X$.
 See Definition \ref{defn:geostabsq} for details.} in D$^b(X)$ is smooth and is endowed with a Poisson structure $\theta_s$ induced by $s$. \end{theorem*}

 There are two new features in our theorem.
 First, Inaba's smoothness result only requires Ext$^{-1}(E, E) = 0$ and Hom$(E, E) =\mathbb C$.
 However, in our situation there is no natural numerical condition on the objects to guarantee the smoothness of the moduli spaces.
 Instead, we need to work with Bridgeland stable objects in an essential way.
 Note that for a stable object $E$, $E\otimes K_X$ may not be stable with respect to the same stability condition.
 So different from the sheaf case, the smoothness of moduli of stable objects does not directly follow from Serre duality and slope comparison.
 Our method generalizes our earlier work \cite{LZ1, LZ2} on $\pp$, but avoids the use of full strong exceptional collections, which exist for $\pp$ but not necessarily for general Poisson surfaces.
 The current method is suggested by Arend Bayer.